 Somewhere in the midst of all the traveling and field work, the state really started to grow on him.
 "I realized that if you just drove the interstate across Nebraska there'd be a reason you'd keep going, but between the Niobrara River, the Sand Hills, the Pine Ridge, there turned out to be some really nifty geologic phenomena," he said.

-The success of the Sand Hills research led to four years of fieldwork in the dune fields of Inner Mongolia of Northern China.
-Working with Ron Goble, UNL Geosciences, Joe Mason, University of Wisconsin-Madison, and Lu Huayu, Nanjing University, the research looked at dune activity and associated hydrologic change and dust production over the last 20,000 years.
+The success of the Sand Hills research led to four years of fieldwork in the dune fields of Inner Mongolia of northern China.
+Working with Ron Goble, UNL Department of Earth and Atmospheric Sciences; Joe Mason, University of Wisconsin-Madison; and Lu Huayu, Nanjing University; the research looked at dune activity and associated hydrologic change and dust production over the last 20,000 years.

-One of the issues examined in both the Sand Hills and in China was how the landscapes might change with extended drought brought on by climate change, a topic he started to devote considerable attention to in his Environmental Geology classes.
+One of the issues examined in both the Sand Hills and China was how the landscapes might change with extended drought brought on by climate change, a topic he started to devote considerable attention to in his environmental geology classes.

 Swinehart said he plans to keep talking to the public about climate change as a guest lecturer at schools and universities.
 He also plans on doing a fair amount of traveling, exploring the geology of the Southwest, visiting children and a grandchild in Colorado, and kicking off retirement with a kayak tour along the coast of British Columbia.